KartoffelChipss/NeutralFin/README.md

 # NeutralFin Theme

-NeutralFin is a custom Jellyfin theme inspired by [lscambo13's ElegantFin](https://github.com/lscambo13/ElegantFin), featuring a sleek black and grey color scheme for a more neutral and modern look.
+NeutralFin is a custom Jellyfin theme based on [lscambo13's ElegantFin](https://github.com/lscambo13/ElegantFin), featuring a sleek black and grey color scheme for a more neutral and modern look.

 The preview images also use the [Jellyfin Lucide](https://github.com/KartoffelChipss/Jellyfin-Lucide) theme for more modern icons.